paigeweber13/fine-hardware-visualization/DEVELOPMENT_LOG.md

 # 2021-02-24 through 2021-03-03

+## Accomplishments

+- Skimmed your paper on kernel density
+- downloaded stream code and began to read it
+  - stream benchmark gives fastest bw values for very small sizes, this is to be expected right?
+Because it will all fit in L1?
+- looked at what likwid groups are available
+- fiddled with kerncraft

+## Questions

+- What's a focused goal or two I can have for this week?
+Felt pretty purposeless this last week, like I was just filling time

 ## Goals

 - documentation is on back burner
 - demonstrating soundness, repeatibility: goal is to finish within 4-6 weeks
 - after that, testing tool on new programs

+For this week:

+- [ ] better BW benchmark
+- [ ] choose next application benchmark: LU?
+N-body?
+- [ ] look at what likwid groups are available for other architectures

 # 2021-02-17 through 2021-02-24